 In 1999, Denny's son, Jon, purchases the East Lansing store.
 Denny continues to operate the west side and Okemos stores.

 Schwinn files for bankruptcy again.
-Denny's begins to feature Specialized and Trek bikes, due to the dependability of those companies.
+Denny's begins to feature Specialized bikes, due to the dependability of the company.

 Due to lack of space in downtown East Lansing, Jon closes the East Lansing store after 41 years of business.